-Book Review

-'What Love Is This?
-Calvinism's Misrepresentation of God' by Dave Hunt

-We have been supporters of Dave Hunt's ministry and read many of his books over the years.
+Book Review 'What Love Is This?
+Calvinism's Misrepresentation of God' By Dave Hunt by Mike Claydon We have been supporters of Dave Hunt's ministry and read many of his books over the years.
 Hunt has written many exacting and timely works on Roman Catholicism, Islam and other extremes and excesses within the church, including false Pentecostal teaching.